IamYathesh/PRODIGY_CS_04/README.md

 # PRODIGY_CS_04

-Python implementation of Simple Keylogger to record keystrokes for monitoring and analysis, designed for ethical and educational purposes
+Python-based keylogger that records keystrokes for monitoring and analysis.
+Designed for ethical and educational purposes only.

+Features
+- Logs all keystrokes in the background
+- Saves recorded data to a file
+- Lightweight and easy to use

+Prerequisites
+- pynput Library
+- pip install pynput